steve-nekoliczak/DieFehlendenWoerter/README.md

 ## How To Use
 DFW is currently hosted at: http://steve-nekoliczak.mooo.com

+DFW currently is only verified to work in Chrome and Chrome-like browsers.

 You can login with the credentials `steve.nekoliczak@protonmail.com / abc` or create your own login.
 See the how to page once logged in to get a quick rundown of how things work.

 ## To-Do List